 Following are the broad features that should be there in the text analytics product:

 By 2020 Retail, FMCG, BFSI and Healthcare will be major adopters of text analytics platform.
 They will use it mainly for Customer Relationship Management, Brand Reputation and to gain competitive intelligence.

 As mentioned before, most of unstructured data is in textual format.
-As per accepted maxim, 20% data that is analysed by organizations and it is structured.
+As per accepted maxim, 20% data is analyse by organizations and it is in structure.
 Imagine the possibility of organizations analysing 80% of their remaining data which is unstructured and in textual format.
 Text analytics can empower organizations to get deeper and more significant insights.
-Be it social media listening connecting with customer experience or extracting cancer related from pathology or radiology reports; text analytics can be leveraged to unleash potential of available data.
+Be it social media listening connecting with customer experience or extracting cancer related from pathology or radiology reports; text analytics can leverage to unleash potential of available data.